jentery/mdia360v2/essay.md

 This assignment is *open-book*, meaning you are allowed to use the course website, the class notebook, your own notes, recordings of class sessions, the library, books, journal articles, games, and the internet to address the prompt.

 I recommend preparing for your essay by reviewing WS1, WS2, and the Research Prospectus.
 How might you integrate some of that material with your essay?
-Build on your existing research.
+Build on existing research.
 Avoid reinventing the wheel.

 *Please cite your source material.*